 On 2 March 2017, the Minister for Education and Training, Senator the Hon Simon Birmingham, announced the appointment of Emeritus Professor John Halsey to lead the review.

-The review would like to hear your stories and feedback about regional, rural and remote education – what’s working, fresh ideas and innovative solutions.
+The review would like to hear of your experiences and feedback about education in regional, rural and remote contexts.

 The final report and recommendations will be provided to the Government by the end of 2017.